It’s Your Yard. Defend it.

 Is Essentria IC-3 Safe?

-Essentria IC-3 uses an all-natural essential plant oil that meets the national organic program standards.
+Essentria IC-3 uses an all-natural essential plant oil that meets the national green program standards.
 The program is tough on pests and NOT on people and the environment!
 All treated areas should be avoided for one hour to allow drying time.

 Essentria IC-3™: Botanical Safety, Synthetic Performance